cse-sim/cse/doc/src/records/top-members.md

 **skyModelLW=*choice***

 Selects the model used to derive sky temperature used in long-wave (thermal) radiant heat exchange calculations for SURFACEs exposed to ambient conditions.
-See CSE Engineering Documentation for technical details.
+See the RACM alorithms documentation for technical details.

   Choice         Description
   -------------- ---------------------------------------------